Serverless Databases: The Future of Event-Driven Architecture

 #4.
 Ecommerce: Let us take the case of e-commerce apps where 3rd party payments are inevitable.
 Serverless databases streamline the user experience by letting you call these payment APIs securely, without setting up your own servers.

 When a user reaches for the payment, you collect their payment information and pass it to your database, then you process their payment by making requests to a third-party payment processing API over HTTPS, write the order to the serverless database, and return a confirmation message to the user once it is finished.
 All securely, without managing servers.

 Serverless Database Vendors

-A note before we move towards this section: there are plenty of databases available in the market and most of them can be used while making your serverless application.
+There are plenty of serverless database options available in the market and most of them can be used while making your serverless application.
 However, the following databases should be preferred as they are purely meant to be used with functions and they stand out due to their two distinct features- pricing and real-time responsiveness.